-In the Automation Center you can enhance the impact of your marketing messages by creating programs based on tactics which contain entry points, actions and responses, allowing you to combine and daisy-chain filters to perform complex functions.
+In the Automation Center you can enhance the impact of your marketing messages by creating audience-focused journey programs which contain entry points, actions and responses, allowing you to combine and daisy-chain filters to perform complex functions.

 We have collected some guiding principles for optimal use of the Automation Center, and we strongly recommend that you review these before starting to explore program creation.